curegit/precure-stylegan/README.md

 - `train.py` trains the models of StyleGAN.
   Use `-h` option for more details.
 - `generate.py` generates images from a trained model.
   Use `-h` option for more details.
+- `mix.py` mixes styles from latent files.
+  Use `-h` option for more details.
 - `animate.py` makes the animation of the analogy from a trained model.
   Use `-h` option for more details.